thelearninghouse/starter-theme/wp-content/themes/starter-theme/docs/theme-features/README.md

 ## Templates

 Basic templates are included for the homepage, blog, custom post types, internal pages and special page layouts.
-Custom page templates are located in `page-templates` and are prefixed with the site that they are used on (such as `olc__` for OLC templates).
+Custom page templates are located in `templates` and are prefixed with the site that they are used on (such as `olc__` for OLC templates).
 To create other custom templates where needed, refer to [WP Hierarchy](https://wphierarchy.com/) to see a cheatsheet of WordPress's naming convention for template files.

 ### Template Parts